AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 A story about two friends, Amir and Hassan, and their adventures and challenges.
 This book takes us to different places and times, showing us the power of friendship, the pain of mistakes, and the importance of saying sorry and making things right.

-It teaches us about life and each other.
-Imagine exploring this story like flying a kite together, sometimes it's easy and fun, and other times it gets tricky, but it's always an adventure.

 ---
 ## About the book